Be a leader in the clinical practice of endocrinology, endocrine surgery, and laparoscopic surgery.

 - Research meeting

-These lectures are part of the Monday morning conference series.
+These lectures are part of the Wednesday morning conference series.
 Lectures are given by endocrine faculty and/or invited speakers.
-Additional lecture topics will be added as deemed appropriate by the faculty.
+Additional lecture topics are added as deemed appropriate by the faculty.
 Examples of such topics are:

 - Insulin: synthesis, regulation, and molecular mechanism of action